worldOneo/fastscript/README.md

 # Disclaimer
 This is my 3rd C++ Project, it is therefore a professional smashed together mess.
-The author will not be resposible for any material, physical, or emotional damages caused by attempts of deciphering, reading, or running the code.
+The author will not be responsible for any material, physical, or emotional damages caused by attempts of deciphering, reading, or running the code.

 # Examples: